zachChilders/just-add-water/README.md

 ## Reliable Automation

-jaw applies DevOps best practices to ensure that take you to production with confidence.
+jaw applies DevOps best practices that ensure you go to production with confidence.

 ## Secure By Design